andreyto/pgp-par/README.md

 -   [Git](http://git-scm.com/) version control system to checkout the source from the public repository on BitBucket (<https://bitbucket.org/andreyto/proteogenomics>).
-If you instead download the package archive from BitBucket, you will not need Git
+If you instead download the package archive from BitBucket, you will not need Git.
 -   [CMake](http://www.cmake.org/) configuration and build utility
     (version 2.8 or higher)
 -   *BASH* shell